TimDeanMoser/coality/README.md

 # Comment-Quality
 Install all modules required with 'pip install -r requirements.txt' and install srcML to your PATH.
-Tested and developed on Windows and Python 3.8
+Tested and developed on Windows and **Python 3.8**

-If using Mac or Linux, run the setup.sh script to port the project over and handle all requirements.
+If using Linux (tested on Ubuntu), run the `setup.sh` script to port the project over and handle all requirements.
 This will allow you to work with main.py right away, to generate an output.json file from a downloaded test project.

+If using Windows, run the `setup.ps1` script to quickly get up and running with the project.
+Please note the following:
+* For fasttext, install the following: `Windows Universal C Runtime`, `Windows 10 SDK (10.x.x.x)`, and `C++ Build Tools core features`
+* The project should be permanently added to `PYTHONPATH` in `Environment Variables` i.e., `C:\PathtoPython38;C:\PathtoProject`

+*Example usage*: `python .\quality_assessment\src\main.py C:\Full\Path\To\Example_Project .\outputs\example_output.json .\models\ -log debug`

 All runnable files...
 - predictor